fsziegler/GTD-Kanban/README.md

 A useful open-source brain-storming software tool for initially collecting all these issues is [FreeMind](http://freemind.sourceforge.net/wiki/index.php/Main_Page), which runs on Windows, Mac, and Linux.

 ####GTD Workflow

+`“If money is your hope for independence you will never have it.
+The only real security that a man will have in this world is a reserve of knowledge, experience, and ability.”`

+`--Henry Ford`

 In GTD, you start by identifying and classifying all of your issues.
 You initially create these in your **In-basket** and work through them one by one.

 ![Screenshot](GTD-Kanban Screenshot - GTD in-basket.png)